Here is the list of Keyword research tools listed below:

-Many companies invest thousands of dollars to pay for keyword research to get such targeted content.
+Many companies invest thousands of dollars to pay for keyword research to get such a targeted list of keywords.

 But you don’t need to do that.
 Just follow this guide…

-If you are completely new to keyword research tools and the process of keyword research, here are some guides from the past which will help you understand the basics:
+If you are completely new to keyword research tools and the process of keyword research, here are some guides from the past that will help you understand the basics:

 - Basic Keyword research: Use the seed Keyword to find profitable Keywords

-- Competitor based Keyword research: Find proven keywords which are helping other sites to drive traffic.
+- Competitor-based Keyword research: Find proven keywords that are helping other sites to drive traffic.

 All you need to do after that is to create a page targeting that profitable keyword & reap the benefit of keyword research.